 ABA has proven to be an effective tool to help not only individuals with autism, but also professionals from various industries, professions, and backgrounds.
 In the coming years, the application and influence of ABA will continue to grow and its benefits will be felt by even more diverse communities.

 Regis College is dedicated to preparing future applied behavior analysis therapists and related professionals by providing education that includes comprehensive research, analysis, communicative skills, and much more through MS and certificate ABA programs.
+Speak to one of our enrollment advisors to learn more about how you can get your Master’s in Behavior Analysis online degree.

 Association for Behavior Analysis International, “Behavioral Coaching” Autism Speaks, “What is Applied Behavior Analysis?”
 Behavioral Science in the 21st Century, “An ACT-guided analysis of elite athlete behavior.”
 Center for Autism and Related Disorders, “What is ABA?”
 Journal of Sport and Health Science, “Mental training can improve physical activity behavior in adolescents” Psychological Services, “Applying Behavior Analysis in Organizations: Organizational Behavior Management” Psychology Today, “Applied Behavior Analysis”